WooCommerce GTIN EAC and ISBN Guide for WooCommerce Store Owners

 Being unique identifiers, GTINs are the essential elements for a WooCommerce product feed that you want to submit to different marketing channels for promoting your products to thousands of potential customers worldwide.

-If you are going to create a Google product feed for Google shopping and merchant center and any other shopping platforms that require the use of GTINs such as UPC, EAN, and ISBN, use the following resource:
+If you are going to create a Google product feed for Google Shopping and the Merchant Center, and any other shopping platforms that require the use of GTINs such as UPC, EAN, and ISBN.

 Also, here’s a YouTube video showing the steps of making a WooCommerce product feed with GTINs step by step: